Save Your Face: Recording sessions

-Feline recorded the bulk of Save Your Face over three weeks in December 1996 at Olympic Studios in London, England with producer David M. Allen, who was known for his work on The Cure's Disintigration and Wish.
+Feline recorded the bulk of Save Your Face over three weeks in December 1996 at Olympic Studios in London, England, with producer David M. Allen, who was known for his work on The Cure's Disintegration and Wish.
 Allen was chosen to produce the record because the band purposely did not want to sound like their influences.
-The album was mixed by Pat Collier in London's Eden Studios; while a further two tracks ("Just As You Are" and "Not What It Seems") were mixed by Tom Lord-Alge at South Beach Studios in Miami, Florida.
+The album was mixed by Pat Collier in London's Eden Studios, while a further two tracks ("Just As You Are" and "Not What It Seems") were mixed by Tom Lord-Alge at South Beach Studios in Miami, Florida.
 Extra material was recorded for use as b-sides and a charity album cover version of The Hollies "The Air That I Breathe".
 Photography for the original album package was taken by Perou, with art direction and design by Andy Vella.

 At the start of 1998, Feline recorded new material self-produced by Drew ("Drama Queen" and "Bad Habit"), both of which were mixed by Chris Sheldon, who also remixed "Sun In My Eyes", "Fantasy World" and "Can't Help Myself".
 On 3 August, Save Your Face was re-released under the title Feline.
 The new edition was repackaged and expanded with the new Chris Sheldon tracks.

 Single releases

 On 4 August 1997, the first single from Save Your Face, "Just As You Are" was released in the UK, backed with b-sides "Highway", "Shape Changing" and "Two Minds" on CD maxi and 7" vinyl.
-"Just As You Are" spent a single week on the Official Charts at #81.
+"Just As You Are" spent a single week on the Official Charts at No. 81.
 "Just As You Are" was later issued in Europe on CD single (featuring "Highway") and CD maxi (featuring all three extra tracks).
 The music video for "Just As You Are" was directed by Howard Greenhalgh and featured the band morphing into insects and other animals.
 Despite the use of CGI, the video cost the label £67,000.

 On 11 May 1998, Chris Sheldon's new mix of "Sun In My Eyes" was released as a single on two CD singles and 7" vinyl.
 The first CD featured new recordings "Innocent Smile" and "Rumour Mill", while the second CD included "The Air That I Breathe" and "Germaine" (which had been only released in Japan prior).
 "Sun In My Eyes" peaked at #81 on the single chart the following week.
 In Europe, "Sun In My Eyes" was released as a single CD maxi.

 Newly recorded Feline cut "Drama Queen" was scheduled for single release on CD and 7" on 6 July 1998, however the single was cancelled after promos were distributed to the music press.
 B-sides were stated in reviews as "Wake The Dead" (05:46), "Live With Me" (3:50) and "Wheel" (05:21) These have as yet gone unreleased.